 Travelling to Alkmaar by train?
 The trainstation isn't far from the town centre.
 Coming by car?
 Then park your car in one of the parking garages located in the centre (P).
 Within 5 minutes from the canals, shops and museums.

 A day on the bike?
 Rent one at Alkmaar station or at the Kraak at the Verdronkenoord, and explore.
 Tip: The cycling trip ‘Culturele schatten in het Land van Leeghwater’ (Cultural treasures in Leeghwater country) (41 km) passes by the Schermer windmills and goes through Graft and De Rijp.

-De Rijp Is located less than 10 kilometres from Alkmaar.
+De Rijp Is located at less than 10 kilometres from Alkmaar.
 Shop fronts, canals, shops and restaurants.
 Your camera will be working overtime.
-Take a walk or visit a museum.
-In the Houten Huis (wooden house), where the history of whalers comes to life.
+Take a walk or visit a museum, like 't Houten Huis (The Wooden House), where the history of whalers comes to life.